sebastienros/fluid/README.md

 options.MemberAccessStrategy.Register<JObject, object>((obj, name) => obj[name]);
 ```

-Another common pattern is to pass a dictionary as the modelto allow members to represent the keys of the dictionary:
+Another common pattern is to pass a dictionary as the model to allow members to represent the keys of the dictionary:

 ```csharp
 var options = new TemplateOptions();